Below is the transcription from the video

 Managing Multi CDN is extremely simple on our platform with full visibility of traffic on every cloud and performance in every geography.
 Once you have multiple CDNs subscribed it will simply switch to the best one without having to go through any tedious configuration process.

 As mentioned, the reality is that no CDN providers on the market can guarantee 100% uptime and constantly perform at its peak level.
 Just not going to happen.
-With AI load balancing, the machine learning-based system can measure and assess the CDN performance data and in turn, make decisions based on the possible latency or availability issues it predicts.
+With Smart Load Balancing, the machine learning-based system can measure and assess the CDN performance data and in turn, make decisions based on the possible latency or availability issues it predicts.

 The system constantly measures the CDN performances globally for precise load balancing.
 This can avoid downtime in diverse geographies and keep your website running by auto swapping the CDNs with websites, analytics, and metrics.
 The system can make the decisions that directly relate to the user accessing the site and all this in milliseconds.